Littoral Response Group: Background

-The LRG concept responds to a global shift in interstate competition from total wars to persistence through limited positional warfare.
-It also responds to the proliferation of anti-ship missiles, man-portable air-defence systems (MANPADS) and sophisticated ISR capabilities which have rendered traditional large-scale amphibious assaults increasingly hazardous.
-This has made them an unattractive option to seize and take control of ground in the littoral zone, an area of increased importance due to the rise in population centres and economic interests in those areas.
+The LRG concept responded to a global shift in interstate competition from total wars to persistence through limited positional warfare.
+It also responded to the proliferation of anti-ship missiles, man-portable air-defence systems (MANPADS) and sophisticated NPADS) and sophisticated Intelligence, Surveillance, and Reconnaissance capabilities which have rendered traditional large-scale amphibious assaults increasingly hazardous.
+This made them an unattractive option to seize and take control of ground in the littoral zone, an area of increased importance due to the rise in population centres and economic interests in those areas.

-Whilst the LRG concept was first announced in 2019, the Royal Navy has deployed similar task groups over the past decade as part of the Response Force Task Group, Joint Rapid Reaction Force and UK Joint Expeditionary Force.
-The LRG, however, is unique in that it is designed to be forward-based and centred around the Future Commando Force.
+Whilst the LRG concept was first announced in 2019, the Royal Navy deployed similar task groups over the past decade as part of the Response Force Task Group, Joint Rapid Reaction Force and Joint Expeditionary Force.
+The LRG, however, is unique in that it had been designed to be forward-based and centred around the Future Commando Force.

 The first LRG was deployed on an experimental deployment in September 2020, named LRG(X), which took place in Cyprus.
 The deployment consisted of the Albion-class landing platform dock HMS Albion, Bay-class landing ship dock RFA Lyme Bay and Type 45 destroyer HMS Dragon, along with a company of Royal Marines.
-The LSG trailed 40 experimental concepts, including the use of drones to resupply equipment to commandos on the ground.
+The LSG trialed 40 experimental concepts, including the use of drones to resupply equipment to commandos on the ground.

 Overview

 Role

-The LRG concept provides the UK options in an era of sub-threshold competition, a "grey zone" where nation states and actors compete in a hostile manner using tactics below the threshold of war.
-They can be used to carry out raiding missions, demonstrations of force, evacuations and precision strikes inland from the littoral zone.
+The LRG concept provided the UK options in an era of sub-threshold competition, a "grey zone" where nation states and actors compete in a hostile manner using tactics below the threshold of war.
+They could also be used to carry out raiding missions, demonstrations of force, evacuations and precision strikes inland from the littoral zone.

 The Royal United Services Institute provided four example uses for a Royal Navy LRG in its publication, titled Requirements for the UK’s Amphibious Forces in the Future Operating Environment, which are: